benjamin-croker/TopicC/README.md

 [Wikipedia REST API](https://en.wikipedia.org/api/rest_v1/)
 use.
 Please respect the limits.

-## Wikipedia Article and Title Dataset
+## Article and Summary/Title Datasets
 The blog post
 ["The Unknown Perils of Mining Wikipedia"](https://blog.lateral.io/2015/06/the-unknown-perils-of-mining-wikipedia/) has a link to a dataset of the text and tiles of all Wikipedia articles